 - Ask them to spread the book in their universities or organizations

 Dedicated fans want to see more of you, and love it when you interact through social media.
-If you also include rewards to sweeten the deal, you may potentially have yourself a full operating social media team that may get you on the front pages of any social media platform!
+If you also include rewards to sweeten the deal, you may potentially have yourself a full operating team that may get you on the front pages of any social platform!